Yangyi-Chen/yangyi-chen.github.io/index.md

 [2025.3].
 1 paper accepted to TMLR.

-[2024.11].
-1 paper accepted to TMLR.

-[2024.9].
-1 paper accepted to EMNLP 2024.

-[2024.6].
-Serve as Area Chairs/Action Editors for ACL, EMNLP, ARR.

-[2024.5].
-1 paper accepted to ICML 2024.

-[2024.3].
-2 papers accepted to NAACL 2024 (1 outstanding paper).

-[2024.2].
-1 paper accepted to CVPR 2024.

-[2024.1].
-2 papers accepted to ICLR 2024.

-[2023]. ......
+[2024]. ......

-# Bio
+-->

-I'm a research scientist at NVIDIA, and a final-year CS Ph.D.
+**I'm a research scientist at NVIDIA, and a final-year CS Ph.D.
 Candidate at UIUC, advised by Prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html).
-At NVIDIA, I work on LLMs post-training and LLM-based coding agents.
+At NVIDIA, I work on LLMs post-training and LLM-based coding agents.**

+# Experience / Education
+- NVIDIA, Research Scientist; Oct 2025-Present;

+- University of Illinois Urbana-Champaign, Ph.D. in Computer Science; 2022-Present

+- Huazhong University of Science and Technology, BS in Software Engineering;    2018-2022